NiravSurajlal/CorigineAssignment/README.md

 This program was designed using _python3_ and includes the _sys_ library.
 It was developed to run in a Docker container.

 ## Files
     1. main.py          - python file containing the code
     2. Dockerfile       - creates Docker container
+    3. requirements.txt - contains dependencies required

 ## Installation
     1. Clone the repo: